bhushan-borole/Twitter-API/README.md

 # Twitter API

 - This repository is my basic project to integrate Twitter API with python.
-- I performed basic functions while handling with API.

-Before using these files make sure you have created a twitter app.
+- Before using these files make sure you have created a twitter app.
 If not click here [Twitter App](https://apps.twitter.com/ "Twitter App")

 Run this script first to enter your credentials into a json file